Ethiopia hero image

 Safety & Stewardship Notes

 We monitor regional advisories, coordinate with in-country security partners, and build altitude acclimatization and hydration into the schedule.
-Licensed guides, vetted drivers, and contingency plans for weather or road conditions keep the journey safe and respectful.
+Licensed guides, vetted drivers, and contingency plans for weather or road conditions help keep the journey safe and respectful.

 FAQs